vessap/vessap/README.md

 	a.
 Models trained on sythetic data for 1 and 2 channel network input

 	b.
 The fully refined 2 input channel network

+4. MATLAB scripts for statistical evaluation of features

 ## Segmenting data